Newton-Okounkov polytopes of Schubert varieties arising from cluster structures: Cluster algebras and valuations

 For $i \in J_{\rm uf}$, we set

-see \cite[Sect.\ 3]{FZ:ClusterIV}.
+see \cite[Section 3]{FZ:ClusterIV}.
 For $t \overset{k}{\text{---}} t^\prime$ and $j \in J_{\rm uf}$, we have

 see \cite[Proposition 3.9]{FZ:ClusterIV}.
 Note that only the principal part of the exchange matrix appears in the relation \eqref{eq:X-mutation}.
-In the rest of this section, we assume that \begin{enumerate} \item[($\dagger$)] the exchange matrix $\varepsilon_{t_0}$ is of full rank for some $t_0 \in \mathbb{T}$, \end{enumerate} which implies that $\varepsilon_t$ is of full rank for all $t \in \mathbb{T}$; see \cite[Lemma 3.2]{BFZ2}.
+In the rest of this section, we assume that \begin{enumerate} \item[($\dagger$)] the exchange matrix $\varepsilon_{t}$ is of full rank for all $t \in \mathbb{T}$. \end{enumerate} Indeed, this assumption is automatically satisfied if $\varepsilon_t$ is of full rank for some $t \in \mathbb{T}$; see \cite[Lemma 3.2]{BFZ2}.
 We introduce the notion of weakly pointed elements, which is a slight modification of pointedness introduced by Qin \cite{Qin}.

 \begin{defi}[{see \cite{FZ:ClusterIV, Qin, Tra}}] Let $\mathcal{S} = \{{\bf s}_t = (\mathbf{A}_t, \varepsilon_t)\}_{t \in \mathbb{T}}$ be a cluster pattern, and fix $t \in \mathbb{T}$.
 An element $f \in \c[A_{j;t} ^{\pm 1} \mid j \in J]$ is said to be \emph{weakly pointed} at $(g_j)_{j \in J} \in \z^J$ for $t$ if we can write